Sell-side report best practices & examples

 Granular access control

 Administrators can assign permissions at the group level, enabling seamless management of user access to folders and files.
-Key features of Ideals’ access permissions include fence view (partial visibility to prevent screen captures), encrypted downloads (password-protected files with ongoing access restrictions), and watermarking.
+Key features of Ideals’ access permissions include fence view (limits visible document areas and helps reduce screen-capture or unauthorized copying risk), encrypted downloads (password-protected files with ongoing access restrictions), and watermarking.

 Ideals VDR’s access permissions system offers eight customizable levels of access, ensuring secure and precise control over document sharing for equity research and compliance needs.